Battle of Myonessus: Prelude

 The Seleucid fleet sailed via Imbros and Skiathos, arriving at Demetrias where Antiochus' army disembarked.
 The Achaean League declared war on the Seleucids and Aetolians, with the Romans following suit in November 192 BC.
 Between December 192 and March 191 BC, Antiochus campaigned in Thessaly and Acarnania.
 A combined counter offensive conducted by the Romans and their Macedonian allies erased all of Antiochus' gains in Thessaly within a month.
 On 26 April 191 BC, the two sides faced off at the Battle of Thermopylae, Antiochus' army suffered a devastating defeat and he returned to Ephesus shortly afterwards.

 The Romans intended to invade the Seleucid base of operations in Asia Minor which could only be done by crossing the Aegean Sea, the Hellespont being the preferable option due to logistical concerns.
 Antiochus saw his fleet as disposable, believing that he could still rout the Romans on land.
 His adversaries on the other hand, could not afford a major defeat at sea, since the manpower to commandeer a new fleet would not be available for months.
 All while the Roman infantry would struggle to sustain itself, while remaining grounded in mainland Greece.
 Both sides began hastily reequipping their navies, constructing new warships and drafting seamen.
 A Roman naval force under Gaius Livius Salinator consisting of 81 ships arrived at Piraeus too late to impact the campaign in mainland Greece.
 It was therefore dispatched to the Thracian coast, where it was to unite with the navies of the Rhodians and the Attalids.
 The Seleucids attempted to intercept the Roman fleet before this could be achieved.
-In September 191 BC, the Roman fleet defeated the Seleucids in the Battle of Corycus, enabling it to take control of several cities including Dardanus and Sestos on the Hellespont.
+In September 191 BC, the Roman-Pergamene fleet defeated the Seleucids in the Battle of Corycus, enabling it to take control of several cities including Dardanus and Sestos on the Hellespont.